Public API#

 Multiple outputs can be selected thanks to a logical or | separator.

-from osekit.public_api.analysis import AnalysisType
+from osekit.public.transform import OutputType

-Analysis Parameters#
+Transform Parameters#

 Note

-Checking/Editing the analysis#
+Checking/Editing the transform#

-ads = dataset.get_analysis_audiodataset(analysis=analysis)
+ads = project.prepare_audio(transform=transform)

 # Filtering out the AudioData that are not linked to any audio file: